 Because I was new and didn’t have a huge portfolio, writing that sample got me in the door!
 Don’t be afraid to put in a bit of extra work when applying for a job if it looks like a good one.

 Don’t Write for Pennies

-I knew that starting out I might end up writing for less than my ideal wage, but I chose to set myself a minimum wage that I wasn’t willing to go below and I stuck with it.
+I knew that if I wanted to start freelance writing from scratch, I might end up writing for less than my ideal wage.
+BUT, I set myself a minimum wage that I wasn’t willing to go below and I stuck with it.
 For me, that number was $20/article.
-But luckily, I didn’t even have to stoop that low!
+Luckily, I didn’t even have to stoop that low!

 $2.00 Articles Slow You Down

 I understand that you may feel you can only get super low-paying jobs at first.
 I think it’s okay to write 2-3 articles for this price if you’re being credited as the author (it’ll look good in your portfolio) but if you AREN’T getting credit, or if you’ve already written a few then there is NO EXCUSE to write for that wage.
 Here’s why:

 If you fill up your day with these jobs, you’ll literally be making $0.75/hour OR LESS.
 You’ll be working your butt off all day, AND you’ll have little time left to:

 - Pitch to better clients

 - Write on your own blog

 All of those things are helpful for becoming a profitable freelance writer, and are a way better use of your time than writing for $2 an article.